mollerse/frp-article/article.md

 completely in Javascript.
 There are also implementations in languages like C#, Java, Scala, Objective-C, Ruby, and more.

-## Theoretical foundation
+## Theoretical Foundation

 The primary goal of functional reactive programming is to enable functional programming of user interfaces.
 Why does one want to program functionally?
-Functional programming gives the programmer tools to reason about code, both infromal and rigorous, through the use of immutability and pure functions.
+Functional programming gives the programmer tools to reason about code, both informal and rigorous, through the use of immutability and pure functions.

-Immutability means that once a value has been instansiated, it does not change.
+Immutability means that once a value has been instantiated, it does not change.
 Pure functions means that a function will always produce the same output given the same input.

-To create more advanced behavior one can combine functions through other functions, which are known as higher order functions.
+To create more advanced behaviour one can combine functions through other functions, which are known as higher order functions.
 These take functions as inputs and produce functions as output.
 This class of functions are also known as combinators.
-The most well-known combinators are map, reduce and filter.
+The most well-known combinators are `map`, `reduce` and `filter`.
 When composing functions in this manner, we program declaratively.
 A declarative programming style is more concerned with the _what_ happens instead of the _how_ something happens.